 - Referrals and assistance with completing applications for other programs and services, such as Holiday Meal Baskets, Low-Income Energy Assistance Program, Food Assistance (“Food Stamps”), Prescription Drug Assistance, Medicare, and more

 - Spanish Translation services

 Seniors living in poverty are among the most vulnerable members of our society.
 A group that is disproportionately composed of women and people of color, seniors living in poverty struggle to afford basic necessities like food, gas, utilities, rent and rising health care costs.

 DO I QUALIFY?

 The target population for the Elderly Services Program are lower-income adults, 60 years of age and older.
-Please contact our Community Services Department at (785) 235-9296 to ask about specific income guidelines and counties covered by the various support available through Elderly Services.
+Please contact a Partner Services Team Member at 785-836-4500 to ask about specific income guidelines and counties covered by the various support available through Elderly Services.